Ten Reasons for Open Access

 Research institutions are increasingly adopting mandates that encourage or require researchers to make their research findings freely and publicly accessible.
-A 'public access' mandate or policy usually refers to a policy of a research funding agency or foundation, and is described in the box to the left.

 Some research funding agencies are now requiring that authors provide open access to the peer-reviewed articles that report the results of their funded research.

 COAR is an international association that brings together individual repositories and repository networks in order to build capacity, align policies and practices, and act as a global voice for the repository community.
 COAR supports repositories today and positions them to play a key role in the future.

 COAR Repository Toolkit is now updated with new resources.
 We invite you to visit the Toolkit to access the best practices and educational resources including websites, guides, videos, infographics and others.